kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 - Algorithm Logic: Test the sequential processing of Placements and the selection logic based on scores.

-- DRA Integration: specific tests for DRAConstraint resolution.
+- DRA Integration: specific tests for DRATestPlugin plugin.

 #### Integration tests

 - Topology Awareness: Verify that pods with TopologyConstraint are correctly co-located on nodes sharing the label.

-- DRA Awareness: Verify that pods with DRAConstraint are bound to shared ResourceSlices.
+- DRA Awareness: Verify that pods with shared ResourceClaims are bound to shared Devices.

 - Infeasibility: Verify that Workloads remain pending if no Placement satisfies the constraints.